clusterfudge/boomer/CONTRIBUTING.md

   5. Make use of the `.editorconfig`-file if provided with the repository.
   6. Make commits of logical units and describe them properly.
 Use your issue identifier at the very begin of each commit.
 For instance:
 `git commit -m "Issues-123 - Fixing 'A' sound on Spelling Skill"`
   7. Before committing, format your code following the PEP8 rules and organize your imports removing unused libs.
-To check whether you are following these rules, install pep8 and run `pep8 mycroft test` while in the `mycroft-core` folder.
-This will check for formatting issues in the `mycroft` and `test` folders.
+To check whether you are following these rules, install pep8 and run `pep8 boomer test` while in the `boomer-core` folder.
+This will check for formatting issues in the `boomer` and `test` folders.
   8. Once you have committed everything and are done with your branch, you have to rebase your code with master.
 Do the following steps:
       1. Make sure you do not have any changes left on your branch
       2. Checkout on master branch and make sure it is up-to-date